OSGeo/grass-addons/README.md

 ## How to get write access here?

-Read access is granted to the public, write access must be requested, see here for details: https://trac.osgeo.org/grass/wiki/HowToContribute#WriteaccesstotheGRASSaddonsrepository
+Read access is granted to the public, write access must be requested, see here for details: \
+   https://trac.osgeo.org/grass/wiki/HowToContribute#WriteaccesstotheGRASSaddonsrepository

 ## How to get the AddOn code?

-Clone of the entire Addons git repository: git clone https://github.com/OSGeo/grass-addons.git grass_addons
+Clone of the entire Addons git repository:

+    git clone https://github.com/OSGeo/grass-addons.git grass_addons

 ## How to install or remove AddOns in your GRASS installation

-The simplest way to install GRASS GIS AddOns is to use the ''g.extension''
+The simplest way to install GRASS GIS AddOns is to use the `g.extension`
-module:
+module: \
 https://grass.osgeo.org/grass76/manuals/g.extension.html

 ##  How to compile AddOn code